MITLibraries/browsertrix-harvester/docs/crawl_data_parsing.md

 # Crawl Data Parsing

 As mentioned in the [project README](../README.md), one thing that sets this application apart from just a web crawl is the parsing of metadata records that represent the websites crawled.
-This is the work of the `harvester.parse.CrawlParser` class.
+This is the work of the `harvester.parse.CrawlMetadataParser` class.

 ## What crawled sites are included as metadata records?